o3de/o3de.org/content/docs/user-guide/visualization/cinematics/track-view/nodes-component-entity.md

 1. In the Track View, create or select a sequence.

-1. In the node browser, right\-click and choose **Add Track**, then choose the component property.
+1. In the node browser, right-click and choose **Add Track**, then choose the component property.

 Not all components can be animated in the Track View.
 For example, you can add the **Visibility** track only for the **Mesh** component.
 The **Point Light** component has multiple tracks that you can add to the sequence.
 In the following example, the **Color**, **DiffuseMultiplier**, and **Visible** tracks are added to the sequence.